 The UK economy is dominated by the service sector, with the financial services industry being especially important.
 The nation’s aerospace industry comes in second place, and the pharmaceutical industry is close behind along with the automotive industry.
 The UK economy is also boosted by its gas and oil production from the North Sea.

 The US Dollar and the United States Economy

-The US has the largest national economy in the world in nominal terms, and it is also the 2nd largest according to PPP.
+The US has the largest national economy in the world in nominal terms, and it is also the second largest according to PPP.
 The United States represents 17% of gross world product, with the country’s GDP being around $17 trillion.
-The USD is the world currency that is traditionally used for the majority of international financial transactions and it is also the foremost reserve currency among international banks.
-As well as the United States itself, numerous countries also use the Dollar as their currency and many more smaller nations peg their currency to its value.
+The USD is the world currency that is traditionally used for the majority of international financial transactions, and it is also the foremost reserve currency among international banks.
+As well as the United States itself, numerous countries also use the Dollar as their currency, and many more smaller nations peg their currency to its value.
 America has a mixed economy with a stable rate of GDP growth, a moderate rate of unemployment and high levels of capital investment.
-The country also has plenty of natural resources, high productivity as well as a developed infrastructure which has led to it being the largest national economy in the world since the end of the 19th century.
-The United States is the globe’s biggest producer of natural gas and oil and is the second largest world manufacturer, being responsible for a 5th of the world’s manufacturing output.
-There is also a dominant trade in services, with 128 of the world’s biggest 500 companies being headquartered in America.
+The country also has plenty of natural resources, high productivity and a developed infrastructure, which has led to it being the largest national economy in the world since the end of the 19th century.
+The United States is the globe’s biggest producer of natural gas and oil, and is the second largest world manufacturer, being responsible for a fifth of the world’s manufacturing output.
+There is also a dominant trade in services, with 128 of the world’s 500 biggest companies being headquartered in America.